 The Statement of Additional Information (SAI) contains additional information about the Fund and is incorporated by reference into this Prospectus.
-Additional information about the Fund's investments are in the Fund's annual/semi-annual reports to shareholders.
-In the Fund's annual report you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+Additional information about the Fund's investments are in the Fund's annual and semi-annual reports to (collectively, the "Shareholder shareholders Reports") and in Form N-CSR.
+In the Fund's annual report you will find a discussion of the market conditions and investment strategies significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.